falconmick/starward/docs/extending-graphql.md

         avatar_urls: RawJson
         meta: [String]!
     }

+    extend type RootQuery {
+        awesomeness(userId: Int!): AwesomenessIndicator
+    }

+    input coolLevleInput {
+      userId: ID!
+      value: String
+    }

+    extend type RootMutation {
+        adjustCoolness(coolInput: coolLevleInput!): AwesomenessIndicator
+    }
     `;

-    export default () => [User, CoolTypeExample];
+    export default () => [AwesomenessIndicator, CoolTypeExample];
-    export { resolvers } from './userResolvers';
+    export { resolvers } from './awesomenessResolvers';

 this file is comprised of:
 1. type is defined using template litterals, for more information on graphQL syntax, I suggest google, it's quite the resource!
-Do note however, commas will not break your definitions if placed at the end of each line, however they will look ugly
-2. export default, when we export our type so that our schema may consume it, we export it as a function because on occation a Type will reference a Type which also references it.
-So we need to make sure as Apollo creaes our schema, that it knows of all types needed to make this type!
-And we return as a function call and not a plain boring array to avoid circular dependancies!
+2. export default, when we export our type so that our schema may consume it, we export it as a function because on occasion a Type will reference a Type which also references it (circular dependency) therefore we export the type as a function so that it will not pull in a module which also pulls it in.
+Checkout [the docs](https://www.apollographql.com/docs/graphql-tools/generate-schema.html#modularizing) for more info
 3. export the resolver for this type!
-Coming up next in this example is the resolver, basically we export the Type and Resolver from this file so that we only need one import line per Type!!!
+Coming up next in this example is the resolver, basically we export the Type and Resolver from this file so that we only need one import line per Type!
+This is just cleanliness and not a requirement, you can choose not to export your resolver

-userResolver.js
+awesomenessResolvers.js

+    import { getAwesomeness } from './awesomenessQueries';
-    import { getUsers, getUser } from './userQueries';
+    import { setCoolness } from './awesomenessMutations';
     import { querySomeBooks } from '../Book/bookQueries';

     export const resolvers = {
         RootQuery: {
-            users: getUsers,
-            user: getUser
+            awesomeness: getAwesomeness
         },
-        RootMutation: {},
+        RootMutation: {
+            adjustCoolness: setCoolness,
+        },
-        User: {
+        AwesomenessIndicator: {
             cooleos: ({cooleos}) => {
                 return { whatsCool: `${cooleos} is cool` };
             },